- Personal Injury

 Free Telephone Consultation: 623-847-7117.

 If you have been arrested for a drug DUI in the greater Phoenix, Arizona, area, contact our Glendale drug DUI attorneys at The Law Offices of John Phebus.
 Leading our firm is attorney John Allen Phebus, who has been practicing law in Arizona since 1994.
 Our entire firm can provide the aggressive defense you need to protect your rights and minimize penalties in a drug DUI case.

 Arizona has one of the toughest DUI laws in the country.
 First-offense drug-related DUIs are charged as a class 1 Misdemeanor, while a third offense is a class 4 Felony.
 Drug-related DUI’s carry enhanced penalties, particularly in regards to your driver’s license, which can be revoked for one year, with no restricted permit.
 The DUI penalties in Arizona are severe for misdemeanors and felonies.
 If police find drugs or paraphernalia on you or in your vehicle as a result of the traffic stop, you may face additional felony charges of drug and or paraphernalia possession.

 Because drug-related DUIs are largely dependent on observations and field sobriety tests by the arresting officer, as well as chemical test results, there are always grounds for fighting it.
 However, the punishment is so severe, a jury trial or bench trial can be risky.
 We have represented many clients in drug-related DUI cases, we know law enforcement procedures, and are familiar with many of the Prosecutors in the various jurisdictions of Maricopa County.

-After carefully examining the traffic stop, the probable cause basis for arrest, the conduct of the officer in honoring your rights, and any urinalysis or blood test evidence, we can advise you on the merits of going to trial or seeking a plea agreement.
+After carefully examining the traffic stop, the probable cause basis for arrest, the conduct of the officer in honoring your rights, and any urinalysis or blood test evidence, our Glendale criminal defense attorneys can advise you on the merits of going to trial or seeking a plea agreement.